 - Historical Linguistics: The study of evolution and origins of Languages

 - Stylistics: The study and interpretation of style and tones in Languages

-Applied Linguistics is a branch of linguistics which is involved in the identification, investigation and providing solutions for real life issues relating to language.
+Applied Linguistics is a branch of linguistics that is involved in the identification, investigation and providing solutions for real-life issues relating to language.
 It is an interdisciplinary field, drawing knowledge from different academic fields like psychology, sociology, anthropology etc.

 Sociolinguistics is the branch of linguistics that deals with the effect of society or social factors on language.
 It is involved in the study of the effects and interactions between language and different social factors like ethnicity, social class, gender, cultural norms etc.